philiplb/CRUDlex/docs/api/AbstractData.rst

         :param $field: the reference field
         :returns: array the extracted ids

+    .. php:method:: doCreate(Entity $entity)

+        Performs the persistence of the given entity as new entry in the datasource.

+        :type $entity: Entity
+        :param $entity: the entity to persist
+        :returns: boolean true on successful creation

+    .. php:method:: doUpdate(Entity $entity)

+        Performs the updates of an existing entry in the datasource having the same id.

+        :type $entity: Entity
+        :param $entity: the entity with the new data
+        :returns: boolean true on successful update

     .. php:method:: pushEvent($moment, $action, Closure $function)

         Adds an event to fire for the given parameters.
 The event function must